dehorsley/colette/paper.md

 for Primary Industry, Parks, Wildlife and the Environment (DPIPWE), and has already facilitated collaborations between interdisciplinary scientists.
-The software will also be used by the Institute of Marine and Antarctic Studies (IMAS) postdoctoral researchers for regular pairings, and speed-networking events.
+The software will also be used by the Institute of Marine and Antarctic Studies (IMAS) postdoctoral researchers for speed-networking events.

 # Method